autonity/docs.autonity.org/content/docs/account-holders/fund-acct/_index.md

 ## Fund account from Faucet

 To fund an account with testnet funds go to the Autonity Faucet.
-This provides a simple interface to acquire Auton (XTN), the native coin of an Autonity account.
+This provides a simple interface to acquire Auton (ATN), the native coin of an Autonity account.

 1. Navigate to the Autonity [Faucet](https://faucet.autonity.org/).